-The playing field currently spans 6 m x 9 m and is laid out with a carpet.
+The playing field currently spans 9 m x 12 m and is laid out with a carpet.
 All sixteen robots are seen by eight cameras positioned above the field.
 These are connected to a centralized Vision computer.
 As every robot is fitted with a standardized pattern atop it can be identified.
 Here the color in the middle represents the two teams and the butterfly pattern around, the front facing direction and number.

 The size of the robots is limited by rules to a diameter of 18 cm and a height of 15 cm.
 That is why the teams robots usually look very similar.
 In contrast to that the mechanical and electrical design can differ very much.
 Past experiences show that most systems are built with four omni-wheels and electro magnetic kicker devices for linear and chip kicks.

 Currently a human main referee is responsible for all decisions.
 He is supported by a second assistant referee and a RefBox operator.
 The RefBox is a dedicated computer used to input all decisions that are then sent to the teams via network connection.
 In an effort to automate the game even more autonomous referee systems called Autorefs were developed and will see further usage in the league.